apache/cloudstack/plugins/network-elements/vyos/README.md

 ### Limitations and Design Liabilities

   * **SSH Access to the Vyos Router is not properly secured.
-It is open to all incoming connections and must be limited to only allow connections from the management server (I think).
-THIS IS A HUGE SECURITY CONCERN AND MUST BE ADDRESSED.
+It is open to all incoming connections and must be limited to only allow connections from the management network (I think).
+THIS IS A MAJOR SECURITY CONCERN AND MUST BE ADDRESSED.
 It was left open for now only because I did not know how to gather the required information from Cloudstack and decided to focus on getting a working POC out the door instead of digging into this at the current juncture.**

-  * Only supports one Guest Network per Vyos Router.
-The underlying code to support multiple Guest Networks on one Vyos Router is in place but, due to the Vyos Nat and Firewall order of operations (see below) additional info is needed from Cloudstack duing Ingress Firewall rule operations for multiple network functionality.
-It was decided that getting a basic functional POC was higher priority at this juncture.

   * Only supports ETHX devices on the Vyos Router.
 Support for bonded and pseudo ethernet devices can be added with no major structural changes to the code.
     It was decided that getting a basic functional POC out the door was higher